ivangfr/spring-cloud-stream-kafka-multi-topics/README.md

 You can use the default topic or create a new one.
 In my case, I created a new one with suffix `news.json`.

-## Starting Kafka as Docker container
+## Running Kafka locally

-If you prefer to run everything locally in your machine, i.e, `producer`, `consumer` and `Kafka`, run the command below.
-It will start all container needed to have a `Kafka` broker running locally.
+If you prefer to have `Kafka` running locally in your machine, run the command below.
+It will start all containers needed.
 ```
 docker-compose up -d
 ```
+> To stop and remove containers, networks and volumes, run
+> ```
+> docker-compose down -v
+> ```

 ### Useful links